openmrs/openmrs-esm-core/docs/under_the_hood/migrating_react_18.md

     * Using `ls -l node_modules/@openmrs` in patient-management again we should see all the previous symlinks and now `webpack-config` which is a directory instead

-6. Upgrade packages within a repo
+6. Upgrade React within a repo.
+We do this now so that the types can resolve properly.

-    * Add React.
+    * [Add React](https://reactjs.org/blog/2022/03/08/react-18-upgrade-guide.html).
 In esm-patient-management: `yarn add -D -W react react-dom`

     * Add types.
 In esm-patient-management: `yarn add -D -W @types/react@latest @types/react-dom@latest @types/react-router-dom@latest`